Acid Bath: History

+Initial career (1991–1997)

-Acid Bath was an incarnation of two bands, Dark Karnival which featured Audie Pitre, Sammy "Pierre" Duet, and Tommy Viator, and Golgotha which featured Dax Riggs, Mike Sanchez, Jimmy Kyle, and Jerry "Boon" Businelli.
+Acid Bath formed in 1991.
+The band was based south of New Orleans in several small towns including Houma, Thibodaux, Morgan City, and Galliano.
+Acid Bath was an incarnation of two bands, Dark Karnival which featured Audie Pitre, Sammy Pierre Duet, and Tommy Viator, and Golgotha which featured Dax Riggs, Mike Sanchez, Jimmy Kyle, and Jerry "Boon" Businelli.
 Golgotha's bassists were in frequent rotation finally culminating with Chad Pierce, who would then be succeeded by Pitre during Acid Bath's formation.
 Tommy Viator was later replaced by Jimmy Kyle on drums but would return to play keyboards toward the end of the band's career.
 Joseph J. Fontenot was the bassist for a short period of time.

+The band would make weekend trips to the city to play late night shows, some of which did not see the band taking the stage until 3 a.m.
+According to Sammy Duet: "There’s a very dark vibe [t]here.
+The first settlers used it as a penal colony.
+Southern Louisiana is where they’d stick their murderers, their rapists and their mentally ill.
+It all seeped into the soil."
+During this time, the band became acquainted with fellow New Orleans sludge bands Eyehategod and Crowbar.

+At some point during this period, Roadrunner Records sent a representative to one of their shows in New Orleans.
+According to Dax, "Word got out and the fans all went berserk. [...]
+It was a trainwreck."
+The concertgoers "completely destroyed" the venue in which the show was being held.
+According to Riggs, a waitress employed at the venue suffered a broken leg during the incident.
+Acid Bath did not get the record deal.

-Acid Bath formed in 1991.
-The band was based south of New Orleans in several small towns including Houma, Thibodaux, Morgan City and Galliano.
-Influenced by thrash metal as well as bands and artists such as Black Sabbath, Alice Cooper, Celtic Frost, Carcass and Darkthrone, they recorded their demo Hymns of the Needle Freak with their manager and producer Keith Falgout in 1993.
-The strength of the demo earned them a deal with Rotten Records, an independent label.
-They released When the Kite String Pops produced by Spike Cassidy in 1994, followed two years later by their second and final effort Paegan Terrorism Tactics (also produced by Keith Falgout).
+Influenced by thrash metal as well as bands and artists such as Black Sabbath, Alice Cooper, Celtic Frost, Carcass, and Darkthrone, Acid Bath recorded their demo Hymns of the Needle Freak with their manager and producer Keith Falgout in 1993.
+The strength of the demo earned them a deal.
+They released When the Kite String Pops on the Rotten Records label produced by Spike Cassidy in 1994, followed two years later by their second and final effort Paegan Terrorism Tactics (also produced by Keith Falgout and also on the Rotten Records label).
 Neither gained them mainstream success, but both albums earned a high degree of underground acclaim.
-In 2005, another album composed of their demos, Demos: 1993–1996, was released.
+In 2005, another album composed of their demos, Demos: 1993–1996, was released by Rotten Records.

+The last show the original lineup of Acid Bath ever performed took place at the Shreveport Municipal Auditorium on April 25, 1997.
+Crowbar, Floodgate, and Dead Industry were also on the bill that night.
+Jeromy Boullion played guitar for Acid Bath instead of Mike Sanchez.
+Acid Bath did not get paid because the show was not promoted properly and not enough people showed.